Explore the Sample App

 One powerful feature of Cloud Apps is the ability to interact with the page which the user has opened in Alma.
 Based on the open page our Cloud App can inspect the entities and offer additional relevant functionality.
 In order to provide this interface, we need to receive information about the open page and the entities displayed on that page.

-The Event Service includes two ways to retrieve information about the page loaded in Alma: the
+The Event Service includes several ways to retrieve information about the page loaded in Alma:

 Another powerful feature of Cloud Apps is the ability to call any of the hundreds of REST APIs without the need for additional authentication such as an API key.
 The APIs are run in the context of the logged-in user and therefore inherit the permissions of that user.